 Can you use any of the above ideas?
 If not, consult your syllabus and choose a topic from a lesson you will teach next week where you can use different group formations.
-Plan in detail how you will form the different groups and how you will gather feedback on the effects this had on the learning of your pupils.
+Plan in detail how you will form the different groups and how you will gather feedback on the effects this had on the learning of your student teachers.
 You can use the activity plan in the appendix.

-At the end of the planning activity you should have developed an activity plan that you can use in your teaching in the coming week.
-Hopefully, you have also considered how to encourage all of your pupils, especially girls, to participate.
+At the end of the planning activity you should have developed an activity plan that you can teach in the coming week.
+Hopefully, you have also considered how to encourage all of your student teachers, especially females, to participate.
 Make sure you take a little time now to practise the activity that you have planned with your colleagues.
-You and a colleague might want to arrange to observe each other when you each do the activity with your pupils during the week.
+You and a colleague might want to arrange to observe each other when you each do the activity with your student teachers during the week.
+You may want to use the Group Work Observation Tool introduced in the T4-1 introduction.